 Being overweight puts greater than normal strain on the cardiovascular system.
 Over time, this strain wears down veins and their valves, resulting in greater risk of varicose veins.

 Sitting or standing for long periods of time on a regular basis can make it difficult for blood to circulate correctly, raising your risk of developing varicose veins over time.

 Diagnosis and Self Referral

 If you’re living with varicose or spider veins, you can refer yourself and meet with a specialist right away without consulting your general care provider.
 A painless ultrasound is usually performed as a way to further identify any problem veins.
-After diagnosis, the doctor should go over the different treatment options available for you, including EVLT for varicose veins and sclerotherapy for spider veins.
+After diagnosis, the doctor should go over the different treatment options available for you, including EVLT or VenaSeal for varicose veins and sclerotherapy for spider veins.